open-services-group/community/governance.md

 # Principles

-The Kubernetes community adheres to the following principles:
+The Open Services Group community adheres to the following principles (inspired by [Kubernetes Community][KubCom]):
-* Open: Kubernetes is open source.
+* Open: Open Services Group is open source.
 See repository guidelines and CLA, below.
 * Welcoming and respectful: See Code of Conduct, below.
 * Transparent and accessible: Work and collaboration should be done in public.
 See SIG governance, below.
 * Merit: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, [scope], and [design principles].

 # Code of Conduct

-The Kubernetes community abides by the [Kubernetes code of conduct].
+The Open Services Group community abides by the [Open Services Group code of conduct].
 Here is an excerpt:

 _As contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities._